 3-year CD - 273 days of simple interest

 4-year CD - 365 days of simple interest

 5-year CD - 456 days of simple interest

 Headquartered in Jacksonville, Florida, EverBank is an internet bank that does have some brick-and-mortar branches that were part of the 2010 acquisition of Bank of Florida.
 Those ten Florida branches are located on both coasts in Boca Raton, Clearwater, Coral Gables, Fort Lauderdale, Fort Myers, Jacksonville (4), and Naples.

-EverBank (FDIC Certificate # 34775) has an overall health grade of “C+" at DepositAccounts.com, with a Texas Ratio of 29.52% (average), based on June 30, 2016 data.
-In the past year, EverBank has increased its total deposits by $2.33 billion, an excellent annual growth rate of 14.05%.
+EverBank (FDIC Certificate # 34775) has an overall health grade of “B+" at DepositAccounts.com, with a Texas Ratio of 9.75% (excellent), based on September 30, 2016 data.
+In the past year, EverBank has increased its total non-brokered deposits by $1.3 billion, an excellent annual growth rate of 7.34%.
 Please refer to our financial overview of EverBank for more details.

 Publicly traded on the NYSE, EverBank was founded as the First Alliance Bank in 1998, and shortly afterwards acquired the Marine National Bank of Jacksonville.
 Within a year, EverBank acquired the world currency division from St. Louis’ Mercantile Bank.
 Currently, EverBank is one of the largest internet banks in the U.S., with assets in excess of $28 billion, and over 500,000 customers.

 How the Yield Pledge CDs Compare

 When compared to the similar length-of-term CDs tracked by DepositAccounts.com that require a similar deposit and are available nationally, all of EverBank’s Yield Pledge CD APYs currently ranks in the top three.
 When compared only to internet banks, the Yield Pledge CD APYs currently rank at the head of the list.